luismartinezs/react-firebase-starter/README.md

 ## Import firestore indexes to local file

-If / when firestore indexes are generated remotely, you can import them to the local indexes file
+If or when firestore indexes are generated remotely, you can import them to the local indexes file

 - `firebase firestore:indexes`
 - Copy output of the command to `firestore.indexes.json` file